-Congratulations on the purchase of your Cherry Tree.
-With its heavenly blooms and an abundance of delicious Cherries, this variety is quite possibly the most beautiful fruit bearing tree you can plant in your garden or landscape.
+Cherry trees are very ornamental with their heavenly blooms and not to mention an abundance of delicious Cherries, this variety is quite possibly the most beautiful fruit bearing tree you can plant in your garden or landscape.

 Location: Choose a sunny spot that will give your Cherry Tree a minimum of 6 hours of direct sunlight per day.
 Although it will thrive in almost any kind of soil, avoid locations where the soil will remain soggy for prolonged lengths of time.